 So, on May 31, she launched a GoFundMe.
 Her goal: $1,000.
 “I was just gonna hand out waters and support some of the people at the intersection.”

 By late July, she had raised more than $21,000.
 Her neighbor Valerie Quintana, a 51-year-old Las Vegas native who runs four sober houses in south Minneapolis, joined in to help.

-They spent $2,000 on security and medics at the intersection, $1,500 on hand-sanitizer stations and port-a-potty setup, $1,400 on volunteers passing out food under canopies, which they also purchased.
-They invested more than $13,000 in a month, all while scouring the area for more funding ideas.
+They spent $2,000 on security and medics at the intersection, $1,500 on hand-sanitizer stations and port-a-potty setup, $1,400 on volunteers passing out food under canopies, which they also purchased, according to Quintana’s written log of expenses.
+They invested more than $13,000 in a month, she says, all while scouring the area for more funding ideas.

 The pastor of the church on the corner told them he’d like to expand his space.
 Maybe, he told me, he could start a GED program, a step up for gang members in the neighborhood.
 (The church has its own GoFundMe.)

 One night, Francois and Quintana handed $500 to the manager of the barbershop, who recommended funding the nearby Central Area Neighborhood Development Organization.
 Outside the barbershop, young men (including Slaughter) mentioned opportunities to learn trade skills.

 Five neighborhoods overlap here.
 That means Francois and Quintana could find no one representative voice.
 Quintana, who is Latinx, and a white woman who temporarily helped with operations also heeded “white savior” danger.